MichaelDuPlessis/dmalloc/dissertation/chapters/development.typ

 ==== Deallocation

 Deallocation works by taking the pointer address of the memory that needs to be deallocated and then calculating the address of the page start of the memory page that the address belongs to.
 Once we have the page start the the necessary metadata can be derived such as the head of the free list.
 Next the free list block before and after the address to be deallocated is found if a before and after free block exists since the address may be at the beginning or end of the valid memory range.
 Once this is done the metadata of the allocated block is retrieved since it just lies before the pointer pointing to the memory to be deallocated.
 Now we have three components: the first free memory block before the pointer to be deallocated, the first free memory block after the pointer to be deallocated and the size of the allocation.
-Using this information one of 4 things can happen:
+Using this information one of 4 outcomes can happen:
 1. A free block is inserted between the previous and next free block with all pointers updated.
 If there is not a before or after only the relevant blocks are update and the new free block is inserted before or after.
 2. The previous free block is continuos to the memory to be freed and the blocks are coalesced into a bigger block.
 3. The next free block is continuos to the memory to be freed and the blocks are coalesced into a bigger block